-- A.27 In 2011/12 a number of zonal products outside PTE areas which were not captured within the MOIRA2 demand matrix were included for the first time in the dataset as part of a new 'Other' infill layer.
-In the 2012/13 dataset a further five non-PTE zonal products have been included:
+- A.25 In 2011/12 a number of zonal products outside PTE areas and not captured within the MOIRA2 demand matrix were included for the first time in the dataset as part of a new 'Other' infill layer.
+In the 2012/13 dataset a further five non-PTE zonal products were included.
+The products included were: - Anglia Plus; - Devon Evening Ranger; - Devon Day Ranger; - Ride Cornwall; and - Freedom Travel Pass (West of England product). - A.26 Journey estimates for these products were constructed using LENNON data and distributing journeys based on point of sale and the underlying reduced ticket travel distribution of the stations covered. - A.27 The total number of entries and exits arising from inclusion of these journeys is 1.05m.
+Appendix A.8 lists the top ten stations impacted most significantly:

-- Anglia Plus

-- Devon Evening Ranger

-- Devon Day Ranger

-- Ride Cornwall

-- Freedom Travel Pass (West of England product)

-- A.28 Journey estimates for these products have been constructed using LENNON data and distributing journeys based on point of sale and the underlying reduced7 ticket travel distribution of the stations covered.